 Idaho, located in the Northwest of the United States of America, is a state where you can expect to experience the unexpected.
 Idaho is brimming with opportunities for great adventures that you won’t be able to find anywhere else in the world, much less America.

 Many travelers seem to miss out on experiencing the true beauty and thrill of Idaho.
 They prefer their trips abroad or to more famous American states.
-Idaho is a state full of unforgettable adventures and experiences that you can access all year round.
+When you visit Idaho, you’ll discover a state full of unforgettable adventures and experiences that you can access all year round.
 It has something amazing that you can do or some breathtaking place you can visit irrespective of the level of mercury.

 In the summer, Idaho will offer you magnificent hiking trails.
 The trails are accompanied by mesmerizing views of the insanely scenic terrain.
 Winter in Idaho brings the mighty mountains alive.
-Idaho is home to some of America’s best ski resorts, and you cannot afford to miss out if you love snow.
+Idaho is home to some of America’s best ski resorts and opportunities for cross country skiing, and you cannot afford to miss out if you love snow.

 It offers so much more to explore in its naturally blessed landscapes and geography.
 You cannot go wrong with visiting Idaho if you are someone who loves exploring nature’s bounties.
 Idaho is home to the mighty Sawtooth Range of the Rocky Mountains.
 It also has hot springs, sparkling glacial lakes in the panhandle, otherworldly and mind-boggling landscapes, and much more.